mbasso/refraction/docs/api/README.md

 ### Importing

-Every function described above is a top-level export.
-You can import any of them like this:
+You can import it like this:

 #### ES6